975 Tax Certificate

-Your TD username allows you to log into your account online and pass telephone authentication.
+Your username allows you to log into your account online and pass telephone authentication.
 For accounts opened since February 2003, your username will be the same as your seven-digit account number.
 For accounts opened prior to February 2003, please call 0845 607 6002 and we’ll be able to assist you.

 A cross-border stock exchange for European blue chips.

 A measure of the amount of movement in the price of an instrument.

 The entitlement of ordinary shareholders to vote in person or by proxy at annual meetings or annual general meetings.